 Morris Hospital & Healthcare Centers offers a number of payment options for patients who receive immediate care services:

-- If your health plan includes Morris Hospital & Healthcare Centers as a participating provider, the charges will be submitted to your health plan.
-Either your deductible will be applied, or a down payment may be required at the point of service.
+- If your health plan includes Morris Hospital & Healthcare Centers as a participating provider, a deposit will be requested toward your out of pocket expenses and the charges will be submitted to your health plan.

 - If your health plan doesn’t include Morris Hospital as a provider, payment is requested at the time of service.
 We will provide the necessary paperwork for you to submit to your insurance carrier for reimbursement.